McCj19503/Bazzite-HTPC/README.md

 <ins>***Chassis:***</ins>
 *Silverstone GD05-B*
-Best thing I could find for the performance I wanted due to size constraints in a TV cabinet.
+Best thing I could find that I wanted due to size constraints in a TV cabinet while wanting 4K120 gaming.
 Has space for a sata DVD drive as well.

 <ins>***Motherboard:***</ins>